surlykke/Go-Generics-with-constraints/README.md

 Before moving on to constraints, lets briefly recapitulate how generics looks according to Taylors proposal.

-Type- and function definitions at package level may be generic.
+Type- and function definitions at package level may be _generic_.
 That means they may depend on type parameters.

 Here's an example, from